ansible/awx/docs/DATA_MIGRATION.md

 ### Teardown Old AWX

+We recommend running the new AWX host on a different VM/machine and keeping the old host until it is confirmed the import was successful.
+Alternatively, you could back up the database using [`pg_dump`](https://www.postgresql.org/docs/9.2/static/app-pgdump.html)
-Clean up remnants of the old AWX install:
+Then clean up remnants of the old AWX install:

 ```docker rm -f $(ps -aq)```     # remove all old awx containers